RedHatProductSecurity/security-data-guidelines/docs/csaf-vex.md

 },
 ```

 ### Vulnerability Metadata

 The "vulnerabilities" section reports vulnerability metadata for any CVEs included in the document and also contains a
-"product_status" object that reports fix status for any "product_id" listed in the "product_tree".
+"product_status" object that reports fix status for any "product_id" listed in the "product_tree" and a "remediations"
+object.

+#### CVE Information
 CVE ID, CWE and Publication Date:
 ```
 "cve": "CVE-2022-1247",